ajwalker-gh/ajw_cyber_repo_2021/Homework/Week 14 Homework- Web Development.md

 #### Databases

-31. Which type of SQL query would we use to see all of the information within a table called `customers`?
+31. Which type of SQL query would we use to see all of the information within a table called `customers`? <br>
+`SELECT * FROM customers;`

 32. Which type of SQL query would we use to enter new data into a table?
-(You don't need a full query, just the first part of the statement.)
+(You don't need a full query, just the first part of the statement.)<br>
+`INSERT INTO`

-33. Why would we never run `DELETE FROM <table-name>;` by itself?
+33. Why would we never run `DELETE FROM <table-name>;` by itself? <br>
+This would delete the whole table.

 ---